bitplane/ideas/2022/photorekd.md

  * file metadata sections that opens strings that never end
  * use tricks from fuzzers to exhaust memory
  * randomly generated so impossible to detect by signature alone
+ * take headers from real files that exist on the disk, but with bad contents